primevprotocol/docs-builder-boost/src/routes/docs/[...1]Overview/[...5]pricing/+page.md

 ---
 title: Primev Pricing
-description: Sharing execution data presents a revenue opportunity for Primev providers.
-We anticipate future protocol upgrades to present even more compelling revenue opportunities for providers with the advent of the settlement layer.
 ---

 # {$frontmatter.title}

 {$frontmatter.description}

 Primev protocol is free to use and open source.
+Providers on the network may charge fees to users, and users may include bids in their messages to incentivize providers.

+Users on the network may deposit any amount of ETH to a provider to authorize their connection to consume execution data.
+For most providers this value will be a minimum of **0.1 ETH**.

 Providers on the network have the flexibility to define their own pricing for users to consume data when registering their address on the Primev contract.
 Deposits have an 80:20 split between the provider and the Primev protocol.
 Primev protocol treasury will be tokenized in the future, and participating providers will gain access to protocol tokens.